anishmprasad/react-shakaplayer/ROADMAP.md

 This doc shows all past and planned future milestones for Shaka Player, with brief details about the goals and rough dates of each milestone.
 This is not a comprehensive list of features or fixes for each release.
-For that, see CHANGELOG.md.

 The goals of future milestones are fluid until we begin that development cycle, so the exact milestone for future features is not pre-determined.